 2. Fuzzification Module

 This component transforms system inputs, i.e., crisp numbers, into fuzzy sets.
-The Fuzzification Module divides an input signal into five different states, as listed below:
+The Fuzzification Module divides an input signal into the following five different states:

 3. Inference Engine